AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ## Formatting Labels

-In order to make chart readable and understandable it is very important to format axes labels in a proper way, e.g. add "$" prefix if values are given in dollars or add "°F" postfix if values are given in Fahrenheit degrees.
+In order to make a chart readable and understandable it is very important to format axes labels in a proper way, e.g. add "$" prefix if values are given in dollars or add "°F" postfix if values are given in Fahrenheit degrees.

-You can get a full control over the axis labels by using {api:anychart.core.ui.LabelsFactory#textFormatter}textFormatter(){api} method.
+You can get a full control over the axis labels with the {api:anychart.core.ui.LabelsFactory#textFormatter}textFormatter(){api} method.

 It's possible to make text formatting easier by using tokens - special substrings that represent each a label parameter.
 A token looks like {%KeywordName}, for example {%Value} or {%AxisName}.
-Before displaying the text each token is being replaced by a corresponding value.
+Before displaying each token is being replaced by a corresponding value.
 In the [Text Formatters article](Text_Formatters#tokens_list) you can find a list of available tokens.

 TextFormatter works with function or with a string with or without tokens.
-A default axis label shows the axis value and the default label textFormatter looks like the following:
+A default axis label shows the axis value and the default label's textFormatter looks like the following:

 ```
 chart.axis().textFormatter(function(){